PROGRAM

 Schedule Sponsor

-• Join Colin Sutherland and Chris Brown as they set the stage for the next chapter of the Conference Automotive Remarketing, "Where Smart Fleet Data Meets Higher Vehicle Value."
-Learn what sets CAR apart and how it will bring together fleets, FMCs, dealers, and technology partners into needed conversations about value, timing, and transparency.
-Where Smart Fleet Data Meets Higher Vehicle Value.
+Join Colin Sutherland and Chris Brown as they introduce the launch of the NAFA-affiliated Fleet Remarketing Association—marking a major step forward for the industry and setting the tone for the next chapter of the Conference of Automotive Remarketing, “Where Smart Fleet Data Meets Higher Vehicle Value.”
+Learn how this new association will unite fleets, FMCs, dealers, and technology partners in more meaningful, ongoing conversations around vehicle value, timing, and transparency — and how CAR will serve as the central gathering place to bring those discussions to life.

 Speakers: Colin Sutherland, Bobit Business Media and Chris Brown, Automotive Fleet